oorlov/OpenIAB/README.md

     otherwise verify purchases on your server side.

-3. In the proguard configuration file
+3. In the proguard config file add

     ```proguard
      # GOOGLE